 Picnicking in the forest

 Thinking of heading to the forest for a picnic?
 You can picnic almost anywhere within our Mount Lofty Ranges plantation forests.

 The forest is closed to the public on declared Total Fire Ban days.
 To report a fire, call 000.

 The Kuitpo and Mount Crawford Forests are located within the Mount Lofty Ranges Fire Ban District.
-For fire ban information phone 1300 362 361 or visit the CFS website.
+For fire ban information phone 1800 362 361 or visit the CFS website.
 Being aware of a Total Fire Ban is your responsibility.

 Fire is prohibited on ForestrySA land and Forest Reserves between November 1 and April 30 in any year.
 (These dates may be extended in areas where high fire danger persists).